 9. Make Progress Visible

-Displaying student progress and how much they’ve achieved since the start of the year is a social element of gamification, promoting a sense of student community.
+Displaying student progress and how much they’ve achieved since the start of the year is a social element of classroom gamification, promoting a sense of student community.

 You can create and share a bar chart that contains each student’s progress towards mastering a skill.
 Whenever a student achieves a certain score on a quiz or completes homework and assignments, you can fill in his or her appropriate skill-mastery bar with the amount of XP they earned.